pulse2percept/pulse2percept/doc/topics/stimuli.rst

 costs a waveform. ``stim.data`` remains the public sampled waveform, and reading it may be what generates it.

-Operations return a **new** stimulus rather than modifying one.
+Most operations return a **new** stimulus rather than modifying one.
 Where the result is still describable in the same terms, it keeps that form:

 .. code-block:: python